rsdoiel/mkpage/README.md

 dependencies means installation usually boils down to copying the precompiled binaries to a bin directory in your path.
 Precompiled binaries are available for Linux, Windows and Mac OS X running on Intel as well as for the ARM7 versions of Raspbian running on Raspberry Pi.  _mkpage_ is built on Go's text templates.
-The template markup similar to the [Mustache](https://mustache.github.io/) templates and [Handlebars](http://handlebarsjs.com/).  _mkpage_ has been easier for us to support when compared with more established static site generators like [Jekyll](https://jekyllrb.com/).
+The template markup is similar to the [Mustache](https://mustache.github.io/) and [Handlebars](http://handlebarsjs.com/).
+It is also similar to [Hugo](https://gohugo.io)'s template markup.   _mkpage_ has been easier for us to support when compared with more established static site generators like [Jekyll](https://jekyllrb.com/).

 _mkpage_'s minimalism turns into an advantage when you combine _mkpage_ with the standard suite of text